Werner-Boyce Salt Springs State Park

 Picnic pavilion at Werner-Boyce Salt Springs State Park

 Werner-Boyce Salt Springs State Park is named for a 320-foot deep saltwater spring on the property.
-This is a new state park so not everything is developed yet.
-For instance, the spring itself is not easily accessible.
-What is accessible, though, are the four miles of coastal waters on the Gulf of Mexico.
 The park offers hiking, picnicking, fishing, boating (but no boat ramp yet) and wildlife viewing.

 Wandering around here you might come across gopher tortoises, squirrels, rabbits and gray foxes.
 Near the water there are alligators and in the water there are often manatees.
 There are also more than 150 species of birds hanging out in the different seasons.

 For amenities there's a half-mile nature trail, information kiosk and picnic pavilion.
 In the future, the state park expects to offer primitive and group/youth camping, more picnic tables and pavilions, hiking trails and marked kayak/canoe trails along the park's waterways.

 This is a day use only park, open from 8 am to sunset every day of the year.
 To get there: turn west off US Highway 19 in Port Richey at the Cinema Drive/Ridge Manor Boulevard intersection.
 Go 0.2 miles to the park.